 Including alt-text on images is one of the most basic requirements for web accessibility.
-Alt-text is a brief description of the information conveyed by the image and allows visually impaired users to fully engage with all content on a web page.
+Alt-text is a brief description of the information conveyed by the image and allows blind and low-vision users to fully engage with all content on a web page.
 For simple images, writing alt-text is easy.
 An image of the Chicago skyline, for example, could have alt-text reading “The Chicago downtown skyline, which includes the Willis Tower and Hancock building, at sunrise.”
 Pretty straightforward, right?

 But in online education, not all images are so simple.
 When teaching courses on subjects such as global health, predictive analytics, or medical health informatics, faculty often use charts, graphs, and maps as crucial learning tools.
 However, these are still images that must have an alt-text description to meet accessibility standards.
 But when looking at a complex image, the task of describing all the information it conveys can seem daunting.
 The following are some tips and guidelines for how to make writing alt-text for charts, graphs, and maps much less intimidating.

 Context is vital when writing any alt-text.
 While alt-text is usually defined as a description of an image, it is more accurate to say that it is a description of the information contained within an image.
 So when writing alt-text, no matter what the image is, think first about why you’re including the image at all.
 What information do you want students to take away from it?
 In the above image of the Chicago skyline, I left out information such as the position of the photographer (south of the Loop, on the lake) and the positions of the most notable buildings.
 It’s up to the faculty to determine if that is information that is important for the students to know.

 Similarly, when dealing with complex images, think about what information students need to take from it.
 Sometimes, students don’t need to know every detail about the image.
 For example, take a look at the map below, which shows the percent change in population across the United States by state and decade, from 1980 to 2010: